-Former: OTD514 - Adult & Aging Practice 1 (4 cr.)
-Prerequisite: OTD 500, 504, 509, 512, 517, 518 diagnosis and practice setting guides the selection and use of evidence-based assessment tools, intervention methods, and assistive technology.
+Prerequisite: OTD 500, 504, 509, 512, 517, 518

+This course is focused on evaluation and intervention in medical, acute, and rehabilitation, settings for clients with medical and neurological diagnoses and conditions.
+Theories and models of practice appropriate to diagnosis and practice setting guides the selection and use of evidence-based assessment tools, intervention methods, and assistive technology.
 The course also stresses ethical practice and the use of precautions with this population/in these settings, as well as intervention planning, implementation, documentation, and discharge appropriate to setting and client's occupational needs.
 Content relevant to legislative, legal, political, economic, and management/billing/documentation considerations for these service delivery areas is also covered.